-It’s finally January and bringing home all of the new stuff we’ve acquired has got me itching to declutter my home once again and strive to get closer to a minimalism lifestyle.
+It’s finally January and bringing home all of the new stuff we’ve acquired has got me itching to declutter my home once again and strive to get closer to a minimalist lifestyle.
 For me, it is an ongoing process.
 Since ruthlessly decluttering my home nearly two years ago, I’ve been much more intentional about what I bring into our home, but things still accumulate.
 My decor style changes, and I have to continually evaluate my stuff to decide if it stays or goes.
-So here is my best advice for minimalism: what to get rid of.
+So here is my best advice for minimalist living: what to get rid of.

 Start with something attainable.

 A good place to start is with something small that packs a lot of punch.
 For example, you probably won’t have much trouble throwing away tons of stuff from your bathroom cabinets or donating misfit clothes from your closet.
 Start with something easy so you get excited about clearing things out and build momentum for the rest of your home.
-Also, maintaining a minimalistic bathroom isn’t as difficult as maintaining your whole home.
+Also, maintaining a minimalist bathroom isn’t as difficult as maintaining your whole home.
 How much stuff can you really fit in there anyway?

 Take your time, but be consistent.